hove-io/navitia/documentation/slate/CONTRIBUTING.md

 bundle exec middleman build
 ```

-That will generate a `build/` folder with an `index.html` inside which is the doc.
+That will generate a `build/` folder with an `index.html` inside, which is the doc.

 Just open `documentation/slate/build/index.html` to see how it will be published.